pdrazewski/components-compiler/README.md

 Webpack compiler for creating frontend components.
 Build on top of Twig templates, Scss and ES6 javascript.

+## Features

+- Compile HTML / TWIG templates with twig-loader
+- Compile JS with babel-loader (ES2015 preset)
+- Compile CSS with scss-loader, css-loader and postcss-loader (autoprefixer)
+- Source maps are set up for both CSS and JS
+- Live update with webpack-dev-server

 ## How to start

 ```